Sign In

 Quarantine - no outbreak of foot and mouth within a 10km radius of property for 30 days prior to movement to semen collection centre

-Quarantine - free of foot and mouth disease and brucellosis (B. melitensis) for 3 months prior to movement to semen collection c
+Quarantine - free of foot and mouth disease for 3 months prior to movement to semen collection centre

 Semen collection centre - free from foot and mouth disease for at least 3 months prior to collection of the semen and 30 days after collection (or in the case of fresh semen until the date of dispatch) and there has been no case of foot and mouth disease within a 10km radius of the property for 30 days prior to collection of the semen

-Semen collection centre - free from brucellosis (B. melitensis), contagious epidydimitis (B. ovis), anthrax and rabies for the period starting 30 days prior to collection and ending 30 days after the collection of the semen (or in the case of fresh semen, until the date of dispatch)
+Semen collection centre - free from brucellosis (B. abortus, B. melitensis & B. suis), ovine epididymitis (B. ovis), Mycobacterium tuberculosis complex (M. bovis, M. caprae and M. tuberculosis), rabies, anthrax, surra (Trypanosoma evansi), infection with epizootic haemorrhagic disease virus, infection with bluetongue virus (serotypes 1-24) for the period starting 30 days prior to collection and ending 30 days after the collection of the semen (or in the case of fresh semen, until the date of dispatch)

 Donors must not show any clinical sign of disease on the day of admission to the semen collection centre